a-karma/Bogor_Workshop/DAY_3/Session2.md

 ```
 > save with an informative name (e.g `par.smartpca_babirusa`) and exit the editor

-There are many other options we could add to the par file, which will depend on your data and the analysis you are conducting
+There are many other options to add to the par file, which will depend on your data and the analysis you are conducting
 > `Hint` take a look at the documentation here: https://github.com/chrchang/eigensoft/blob/master/POPGEN/README

-Now we run `smartpca` and save the output to a log file
+Now run `smartpca` and save the output to a log file
 ```sh
 smartpca -p [name_of_your_par_file] > [name_of_your_logfile].log
 ```
-This should give us two new output files, look at the contents of these files:
+This should give you two new output files, look at the contents of these files:
 - babirusa_panel_PCA.evec - this is the position of where each individual falls along the eigenvectors (columns 2:11)
 - babirusa_panel_PCA.eval - this contains the eigenvalues for each of the principal components (the importance of each axis)

+> `Exercise three`
+>
+> Can you modify the par file and generate new outputs for 15 eigenvectors?

 In the next session you will copy these files to your local computer and visualise in RStudio.
 But now lets move on to the admixture analysis.

-### Tutorial three - admixture analysis
+### 3. ADMIXTURE analysis
-Admixture XXX

-#### In this tutorial we will:
-- run ADMIXTURE
+The final analysis we will run is ADMIXTURE.
+This will calculate individual ancestry proportions for each of the babirusa.

-Next make a new directory within session two for this tutorial and navigate to it
+Make a new directory within your project folder for session two and navigate to it

-The program ADMIXTURE runs directly from a `.bed` file.
-We already have this in the right format.
+The program `ADMIXTURE` runs directly from a `.bed` file.
+Great, we already have this in the right format.

 First lets assign a variable for the path to the `.bed` file
 ```sh